 Want to move your power meter between your road and gravel bikes?
 A crank arm power meter is your least expensive option.
 Unless you never plan to put your foot down in the dirt or gravel off-road, you don’t want to use road bike pedals.
 Even if you have a Shimano GRX gravel crankset on your gravel bike, it uses the same left crank arm attachment fittings as on Shimano road groupsets.

-If you prefer Shimano or Speedplay to Look, and I rate similar level models from those two brands higher in my review of road bike pedals, then go with a left-side crank arm power meter as the lowest priced option and the next easiest one to move between bikes.
+If you prefer Shimano or Speedplay to Look, and I rate Shimano higher and have had good luck with Speedplay pedals prior to their new owner Wahoo’s update, then go with a left-side crank arm power meter as the lowest priced option and the next easiest one to move between bikes.
 Dual side crank arm and spider power meters are more expensive and take more work to switch from one bike to the next.

-* Model compatibility – Favero Assioma and Garmin Vector road bike power meter pedals can work with any crankset.
+* Model compatibility – Favero Assioma and any power meter pedals work with any crankset.
 There are zero compatibility issues with power meter pedals.

 A majority of enthusiast-level road bikes have Shimano cranksets and most others have those made by SRAM or Campagnolo.
 Both Stages and 4iiii sell Shimano crank arms or cranksets with their power meters installed on them.
 Only Stages sells SRAM and Campy crank arms with power meters pre-installed and only for some of their crank arm models.